-A full English breakfast and a buffet is included in the room rate, with pastries, meats and cheeses and cereal; cooked options include eggs benedict with smoked salmon or kippers.
+A full English breakfast is included in the room rate, with pastries, meats and cheeses and cereal; cooked options include eggs benedict with smoked salmon or kippers.

 Need a bucolic breather?
-Ask reception for the key to the secret Japanese-themed garden, tucked away on the Farncombe Estate.
-Dormy House also offers a range of luxury hampers for garden jaunts, too.
+Dormy House offers a range of luxury hampers for garden jaunts.

 At the hotel

-Spa, gardens, lounge, two gyms, CD and DVD library and free WiFi.
-In-room: flatscreen TV, tablet computer, Nespresso machine, kettle and teas, alarm clock, free bottled water and Temple Spa bath products.
+Spa, gardens, lounge, two gyms, and free WiFi.
+In-room: TV with Chromecast, tablet computer, Nespresso machine, kettle and teas, alarm clock, free bottled water and Temple Spa bath products.

 Our favourite rooms